Rafycruz23/MicrosoftEntraProject/README.md

 <img width="400" height="700" alt="3" src="https://github.com/user-attachments/assets/6341358a-73e7-4fbb-83f3-7089724db88f" />

 Click on **New user** to begin creating an internal user.
-You'll be prompted to enter user details and assign roles.
+Enter details such as name, username, and location.
+Set a temporary password if needed.

 ---

-### Step 3: Fill in User Details
+### Step 3: Fill in User Details and Assign Roles

 <img width="400" height="700" alt="4" src="https://github.com/user-attachments/assets/a220935a-9b14-4af4-8018-340cf74e795a" />

-Enter details such as name, username, and location.
-Set a temporary password if needed.
+Provided the new hire its approiate roles.

 ---

-### Step 4: Assign Groups or Roles
+### Step 4: Assign license

 <img width="400" height="700" alt="5" src="https://github.com/user-attachments/assets/147190e8-1740-487d-a5c6-776e977087ab" />

-Assign the new user to the appropriate groups and roles based on their responsibilities.
+Assign the new user to the Microsoft Office License.
+In this case MSOffice E5.

 ---

-### Step 5: Review and Finalize
+### Step 5: Create Groups in Entra

 <img width="400" height="700" alt="6" src="https://github.com/user-attachments/assets/929ce69e-a604-4ac7-815d-782f129ab61d" />

-Review the information entered.
-Once confirmed, click **Create** to provision the new user account.
+Created a "Security" Group for provisioning permissions.
+Also configured the Dynamic membership rule to automatically assign this group if new user meets criteria.

 ---

-### Step 6: View the New User
+### Step 6: Add an Owner to the Group

 <img width="400" height="700" alt="7" src="https://github.com/user-attachments/assets/90794c58-3971-4ea4-b351-ee7e9719b9c4" />

-After creation, the user appears in the directory.
-You can now manage their access and security settings.
+Confirm the Security Group was added and that Rafael is the owner.
 ---

-### Step 7: Enable Security Features
+### Step 7: Confirm Dynamic Rules in effect

 <img width="400" height="700" alt="8" src="https://github.com/user-attachments/assets/2bd4135a-6663-4473-8178-f84f7c363762" />

-You may enforce security defaults, multi-factor authentication (MFA), or conditional access policies for better protection.
+Here we can confirm that the Dynamic Rules are working effectively.
 ---

-### Step 8: Test the User Login
+### Step 8: Configure MFA

 <img width="400" height="700" alt="9" src="https://github.com/user-attachments/assets/466c4265-326d-4a6f-90bf-cefbd6c3af25" />

-Perform a login simulation or allow the user to test their credentials.
-Make sure everything works as expected.
+In this step we enable and enforce MFA for the users.
+This ensures another layer of security.

 ---

-### Step 9: Monitor Activity and Audit Logs
+### Step 9: Configure MFA (Continued)

 <img width="400" height="700" alt="10" src="https://github.com/user-attachments/assets/e35581e0-2d02-470c-84d0-430a75711c11" />

-Use **Sign-in logs** and **Audit logs** to track access attempts, changes, and other administrative actions.
+Create a MFA Policy for conditional access requiring the usage of MFA for authentication.

 ---